ilhan007/ui5con-web-component/docs/1_Getting_Started.md

 class Token extends UI5Element {
 ```

-- The component has a single property, defined via the `@property` decorator.
-The property is changed whenever someone clicks on the element in the `onClick` handler (see next point how the handler is attached).
+- The component has a single property, called `count`, defined via the `@property` decorator.
+And, the `count` is incremented whenever someone clicks on the element in the `onClick` handler (see next point how the handler is attached).

 **Important:** When component's property (e.g. state) changes, the component will re-render automatically.